 However, if you’re a heavy user, it may make sense to splurge on a card with a fee.
 A few years back, I interviewed a frequent flier who told me he happily paid somewhere in the ballpark of $400 annually for his premier airline card.
-It was money well spent because it included a sky club membership valued at somewhere around $700 per year.
+It was money well-spent because it included a sky club membership valued at somewhere around $700 per year.

-In your case, you need to look at the rewards you earn versus the annual fee and see if the card pays off.
+Look at the rewards you earn versus the annual fee and see if the card pays off.
 Be realistic, though.
 Don’t calculate in the value of perks you’ll never use when deciding if the annual fee is worthwhile.

-I made mistakes and destroyed my good credit.
+10. I made mistakes and destroyed my good credit.
 Should I get a credit card to rebuild it?

-If you’ve ruined your credit, you need to do a little soul searching before filling out a credit card application.
-Yes, a card may help you improve your credit if you use it responsibly.
-At the same time, it could just dig you a deeper hole if you seem to lose all spending self-discipline when you have plastic in your pocket.
+Yes, using a card responsibly may help you improve your credit.
+At the same time, it could just dig you a deeper hole if having plastic makes you lose all spending self-discipline.